dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 - Storage Clock (STCP or Latch) – Transfers the shifted data to the outputs.

-Instead of directly controlling 8 LEDs with 8 pins from your microcontroller, you:
+Instead of directly controlling 8 LEDs with 8 pins from your Microcontroller, you:

 - Send a sequence of 8 bits (e.g., 10101010 for alternating LEDs).